-1 Principles of the Remuneration Policy 1
+1. Principles of the Remuneration Policy 1

-2 Identified Staff definition 1
+2. Identified Staff definition 1

-3 Company Remuneration Structure 2
+3. Company remuneration structure 2

-4 Remuneration Policy for the Identified Staff 3
+4. Remuneration policy for the Identified Staff 4

-5 Remuneration Policy for Non-Executive Directors 3
+5. Remuneration policy for non executive directors 4

-6 Remuneration Policy for Internal Control Bodies Members 3
+6. Remuneration policy for internal control bodies members 4

-7 Termination Policy (Severance) 4
+7. Termination policy (severance) 5

-8 Governance and Compliance 4
+8. Governance and Compliance 5

-1 Principles of the Remuneration Policy
+1. Principles of the Remuneration Policy

-The Remuneration Policy is intended to implement the remuneration provisions contained in the Italian and EU legislation applicable to the Company.
+The Remuneration Policy is intended to implement the remuneration provisions contained in the Italian and EU legislation applicable to Generali Asset Management S.p.A SGR (the "Company").